Mashiane/SithasoIONIC7---GunDB-SEA/README.md

-This is a b4x project using SithasoIONIC7 - available here on GitHub.
+This is a b4x example project using SithasoIONIC7 - available here on GitHub.

 You can use this b4xlib in any BANano Project.
 Copy the attached b4xlib to your additional libraries folder.